-But as in all races, certain exceptions can be found.
-A writer describes the merle gene as the cause of the dog having spots on the face and body, and for this reason, they can have blue eyes.
+But as in all races, certain exceptions can be found. some experts describe the Merle gene as the cause of the dog having spots on the face and body, and for this reason, they can have blue eyes.
 Although it sounds attractive and is benign, dogs that inherit this gene from both parents can have congenital disabilities.

 When a dog has the Merlo gene, they are called a double blackbird and can be born deaf, blind, or both.
 A mix of these German Shepherds can carry the Merlo gene, and it can be the Australian Shepherd, the Sheltie, the Great Dane, and the Collie.

 The Blue German Shepherd is similar to the other German Shepherds, and their care is almost the same.
 These blue-eyed German Shepherds have the same energy and need the same amount of exercise.
 They need about 30 minutes of walking a day, they can play, and they need ample space to exercise.

 Blue German Shepherds also need to burn fat to keep them calm because if they don’t, they will be restless.
 When these dogs are restless, they will begin to chew on any object they see in their paths, such as shoes or furniture.

 You can buy him dog toys so they can help you with that Blue German Shepherd fuss.

 The answer is yes, although experts on the subject say that albinism in dogs is uncommon and rare.
 This is due to the complete lack of pigment in the dog’s skin, eyes, and coat.